Richard Blass

 Richard Blass (24 October 1945 – 24 January 1975) was a Canadian gangster and a multiple murderer.
 Born in Montreal, he was nicknamed Le Chat, French for The Cat, because of his luck in evading death after surviving at least three assassination attempts and a police shootout, and escaping from custody twice.
+Blass is also known for his involvement in the Gargantua bar attack, in which 13 people died.

 Criminal career

 Born in the Montreal neighbourhood of Rosemont, Blass would turn to amateur boxing as a way to channel his anger when he was a child.
 It was after a boxing fight that Blass committed one of his first known crimes, attacking fellow boxer Michel Gouin with a knife after losing a fight to him.
 Blass pleaded guilty to assault and spent one night in jail.

 Over time Blass became more obsessed with the Mafia activity going on in New York City.
 As obsessed as he was with the Mafia, however, he was also known for his hatred of Mafia families: resenting the fact that the Italian Mafia had a stranglehold on Montreal's underworld business during the late 1960s, Blass was involved in violent feuds with many Mafiosi, particularly those related to Frank Cotroni and brothers Joe and Vincenzo Di Maulo.
 On 7 May 1968, Blass and Robert Allard ambushed Cotroni outside his home; two of his bodyguards were killed, but Cotroni escaped.
 He also worked as a hitman for the notorious West End Gang.

 On 4 May 1968, the Cotroni family struck back by killing two of Blass's men, Gilles Bienvenue and Albert Ouimet, who were shot down by masked gunmen.
 On 7 May 1968, another Blass gang member, Roger Larue, was killed.

 By then, Blass had a sizable number of members in his own gang.
 Blass and his gang became more violent, committing a number of murders against Italians, some of whom had nothing to do with crime.
 The first such killing took place on 27 May, when Giuseppe Collizza was killed with five shots to the head.
 One of the persons that Blass and his group killed, Francesco Grado, had connections to the Mafia.
 Grado was a loan shark for the Mafia.
 He was murdered with multiple gunshots.

 On 24 August 1968, the first Mafia attempt against Blass's life took place, when two hired gunmen entered a bar where Blass was enjoying some drinks.
 Although shot at multiple times, Blass escaped unscathed.